Linuxfabrik/lfops/roles/php/README.md

 ## Optional Role Variables - PHP-FPM Pool Config Directives

 Variables for PHP-FPM Pool Config directives and their default values, defined and supported by this role.

+For every pool the role creates a dedicated session directory below the distribution's session base (`/var/lib/php/session` on RedHat, `/var/lib/php/sessions` on Debian) and a single shared opcache directory (`/var/lib/php/opcache`).
+On Debian, stale session files are reaped by the packaged `sessionclean` timer, which recurses the session base using the global `session.gc_maxlifetime`.
+A per-pool `session.gc_maxlifetime` is therefore not honored by the cleanup on Debian, and a session that stays open but idle longer than the lifetime may be removed.

+Each pool listens on its own Unix socket below the FPM runtime directory (`/run/php-fpm/{{ item["name"] }}.sock` on RedHat, `/run/php/{{ item["name"] }}.sock` on Debian).
+On Debian, the packaged php-fpm systemd unit additionally maintains a version-agnostic `update-alternatives` alias at `/run/php/php-fpm.sock` that points at the socket of the default `www` pool.
+This alias only ever tracks `www`, not the pools created by this role, so configure your web server with the explicit per-pool socket path rather than the generic `/run/php/php-fpm.sock`.
+RedHat ships no such alias.

 `php__fpm_pool_conf_pm__group_var` / `php__fpm_pool_conf_pm__host_var`